gitkraken/gitlens-docs/gitlens/gitlens-features.md

 - `Open Folder Changes with Revision...` and `Open Folder Changes with Branch or Tag...` commands using the Command Palette as well as the Explorer and Source Control views
 - An inline `Open All Changes` command for commits, stashes, and comparisons in the views
 - `Open All Changes` and `Open All Changes with Working Tree` will use the new multi-diff editor when enabled

-> Note: `Open All Changes, Individually` and `Open All Changes with Working Tree, Individually` commands were added to provide access to the previous behavior.
+- `Open All Changes, Individually` and `Open All Changes with Working Tree, Individually` commands were added to provide access to the previous behavior